-Long Island Rail Road Train Derails In Brooklyn; 103 People Injured
+Long Island Rail Road Train Derails In Brooklyn, 103 People Injured

 Victims were transported to Brooklyn Methodist and Kings County hospitals.

-Mayor de Blasio could not appear at the crash site due to a NYPD crime statistics briefing.
+Mayor de Blasio could not appear at the crash site due to an NYPD crime statistics briefing.
 Approximately three hours following the crash, Blasio’s office tweeted, “Our thoughts are w/all aboard this morning’s LIRR derailment.”

 The National Transportation Safety Board said investigators were en route to the scene.